How to Use the Link TITLE Attribute

 “Think of the anchor text as your primary description of the linked page.
 But if you do inline linking within the paragraphs of your body text, you need to maintain the natural, logical flow of the language in the paragraph, which can limit your link text description.
 As such, you can use the title attribute to add additional keyword information about the linked page without adversely affecting the readability of the text for the end-user.”

-Want to know if you’re using the TITLE attribute when you shouldn’t be, or if you’ve duplicated your anchor text?
+Want to know if you’re using the TITLE attribute when you shouldn’t or if you’ve duplicated your anchor text?
 We’ll tell you as part of our free SEO audit.